zenhob/hcl/README.markdown

 ### Examples

-You express dates in a variety of ways.
-See the [Chronic documentation][3] for more information about available date input formats.
+Dates can be expressed in a variety of ways.
+See the [Chronic documentation][2] for more information about available date input formats.
 The following commands show the timesheet for the specified day: